jest-community/eslint-plugin-jest/docs/rules/no-deprecated-functions.md

 ### `jest.genMockFromModule`

-This function was renamed to `createMockFromModule` in Jest 26, and is scheduled for removal in Jest 30.
+This function was renamed to `createMockFromModule` in Jest 26, and removed in Jest 30.